aeturrell/trial-etl-and-api/README.md

 # trial-etl-and-api

 An attempt to stitch together some ETL with an API.
-Focusing on the automatic ETL part initially.

-The project uses Google Cloud, Terraform, and Prefect.
+The project uses Google Cloud, Terraform, FastAPI and Prefect.

 ## Python Environment